lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 * Rename id-kp-trustanchorSigning to id-kp-trustAnchorConfigSigning

-* Rename id-kp-updateSigning to id-kp-updatPackageSigning
+* Rename id-kp-updateSigning to id-kp-updatePackageSigning

 * Fixed some nits